2025 Boeing machinists' strike: Timeline

 Around 3,200 members of District 837 began their strike on August 4 outside of Boeing production facilities in three cities: St. Louis and St. Charles in Missouri, and Mascoutah in Illinois.
 Soon after, Dan Gillian, vice president of Boeing's Air Dominance division and St. Louis senior site executive, expressed disappointment and claimed that the contract from August 3 "featured 40 percent average wage growth", but striking employees stated that this was false and that many workers would only gain a net 12% wage increase at the end of the four-year period instead of the listed 20%.
 Additionally, the contract contained several downsides for long-time workers: for half of the years, they would receive lump-sum bonuses in place of wage increases, and a contract from 2014 designed to lower pay raises during high inflation ensured that veteran machinists would not see any increase in wage at all for several years.

 As the strike entered its second week, the picketing campaign intensified, with thousands of workers filling the sidewalks in protest outside of the St. Louis facility.
 Union leadership also reached out to U.S government officials from the Missouri congressional delegation for support; by the next week, U.S. representatives Wesley Bell and Nikki Budzinski were pressuring Boeing to continue talks with District 837.

-Throughout the strike, all three primary facilities have remained open, with Boeing still being able to deliver jets and test flights.
+Throughout the strike, all three primary facilities remained open, with Boeing still being able to deliver jets and test flights.
 Boeing stated that District 837 members only composed 20% of all employees in the region.
-Additionally, Boeing is less economically strained than during the strikes the previous year because the strike is affecting lower-rate aircraft production (as compared to the Boeing 737 production line that was stalled in 2024), production that is also being partially financed by the United States government; this leeway has allowed the company to avoid contract negotiations, hire replacement workers, and attempt to outlast the striking workers.
-Still, even with the aid of temporary workers, aircraft production has slowed, and the prolonged strike has created delivery delays and could hamper Boeing's profit margins.
+Additionally, Boeing was less economically strained than during the strikes the previous year because the strike was affecting lower-rate aircraft production (as compared to the Boeing 737 production line that was stalled in 2024), production that was also being partially financed by the United States government; this leeway allowed the company to avoid contract negotiations, hire replacement workers, and attempt to outlast the striking workers.
+Still, even with the aid of temporary workers, aircraft production slowed, and the prolonged strike has created delivery delays and could hamper Boeing's profit margins.